-Online Courses: Getting data and even manipulating it are one thing, but it is often necessary to have a detailed knowledge of the subject matter or mathematics, statistics to really understand what you are doing.
+Online Courses: This page provides links to online training modules for software suggested by this site.
+In addition, getting data and even manipulating it are one thing, but it is often necessary to have a knowledge of the subject matter or the basic mathematics or statistics involved to really understand what you are doing.
 In the past few years many universities have started making coursework available free on line.
 One "school" the Khan Academy provides free short online courses on a wide number of subjects in 28 languages.
-For links to the Khan Academy and other institutions which provide free courses such as Harvard and Stanford Universities click here.
+For links to this data click here.